Postdoctoral Research Regulations

 5. Other aspects the candidate might find relevant (recommendation letters, publications, etc.).

-4. Approving the application means that the post-doctoral researcher will be integrated into one of CES’ Research Units for the duration of his/her stay.
+4. Approving the application means that the postdoctoral researcher will be integrated into one of CES’ Research Groups for the duration of his/her stay.

-5. The proposal for the post-doctoral studies and research programme is assessed by CES’ Scientific Board.
-After hearing the supervisor and the coordination of the relevant Research Unit, the Council has the final decision on the application's acceptance.
+5. The proposal for the postdoctoral studies and research programme is assessed by the CES Scientific Board, which is responsible for the final (non-)approval decision, after hearing the supervisor and the coordinator of the respective research group.

-7. The provision in the previous paragraph does not prevent CES from being a host institution for post-doctoral researchers with a grant contract or a labour contract with Fundação para a Ciência e a Tecnologia or other national and international agencies financing research activities and post-graduate training.
+7. The provision in the previous paragraph does not prevent CES from being a host institution for postdoctoral researchers with a grant contract or a labour contract with Fundação para a Ciência e a Tecnologia (Foundation for Science and Technology – FCT) or other national and international agencies that fund research activities and post-graduate training.

-8. Candidates must submit any request to obtain an acceptance letter, in order to apply for funding for the post-doctoral period, at least one month before the application deadline.
+8. In order to obtain a letter of acceptance to apply for funding for the postdoctoral period, candidates must submit their application at least one month before the deadline for submitting the application.

-b) Post-doctoral researchers integrated in financed collective research projects
+b) Postdoctoral researchers integrated in funded collective research projects

-1. The post-doctoral researchers are contracted in a public tender organized by the project's Lead Researcher, who will define the terms of the application and the selection of candidates;
+1. The postdoctoral researchers are contracted in a public tender organised by the project's Principal Investigator, who will define the terms of the application and the selection of candidates;

 Article 4